Describes the available timezone and localization features of Greenplum Database.

 The other locale categories can be changed as desired whenever the server is running by setting the server configuration parameters that have the same name as the locale categories (see the Greenplum Database Reference Guide for more information on setting server configuration parameters).
-The defaults that are chosen by gpinitsystem are written into the master and segment
+The defaults that are chosen by gpinitsystem are written into the coordinator and segment

 postgresql.conf files then the server will inherit the settings from its execution environment.

 Note that the locale behavior of the server is determined by the environment variables seen by the server, not by the environment of any client.
-Therefore, be careful to configure the correct locale settings on each Greenplum Database host (master and segments) before starting the system.
+Therefore, be careful to configure the correct locale settings on each Greenplum Database host (coordinator and segments) before starting the system.
 A consequence of this is that if client and server are set up in different locales, messages may appear in different languages depending on where they originated.